 You DO NOT want to use weeding tools with the Infusible Ink.
 If you have any stubborn areas, try a pair of tweezers to help you lift the piece.

-Using Infusible Ink Pens and Markers in Your Machine
+How to Use Infusible Ink Pens and Markers

 For the pens and markers, you will want to put a piece of copy paper on the mat.
 Just make sure the copy paper is rated for use in laser machines.

 The pen is inserted in the second holder on your machine just like any other pen.
 The only difference here is that you do want to mirror your design before drawing it.
 If you are using multiple colors, be sure to color them all in Cricut Design Space then your machine will stop and ask you to change pens while drawing.

 Once the drawing is complete, you can use the pieces as is or color in more with markers.
 You can also have the Cricut machine cut your paper to size or you can use scissors to trim once removed from the mat.